kapilreddy/korova-drop/README.md

 # Korova-drop

-An audio visualization project built using cljs, core.async and HTML5.
+korova-drop is an audio visualization project using cljs, core.async, HTML5 and webGL.

 To try it out locally run.